Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: Preliminaries

-\begin{definition}[$c$-Side-Contract-Proofness ($c$-SCP)] We call a TFM $c$-SCP when is impossible for the miner to collude with at most $c$ users to strictly increase their total utility, even if the miner knows all users' valuations and bids. \end{definition}
+To describe the collusion-proofness, we use the notation of $c$-SCP in \cite{shi}, defined as: \begin{definition}[$c$-Side-Contract-Proofness ($c$-SCP)] We call a TFM (ex-post) $c$-SCP when is impossible for the miner to collude with at most $c$ users to strictly increase their total utility when other users bid according to the Bayesian Nash equilibrium, even if the miner knows all users' valuations and bids. \end{definition}

-Note that a successful collusion only needs the party has increased total utility rather than individual utilities, because the members can make payments among them to make everyone get increased utility.
+Note that successful collusion only needs the party to have increased total utility rather than individual utilities, because the members can make payments among themselves to make everyone get increased utility.

+\textbf{Collusion-proofness notions for non-truthful TFMs.} It might be tricky to define the collusion-proofness for a TFM that does not satisfy U-BNIC.
+For example, \cite{shi} claimed that the first-price auction mechanism is $c$-SCP in the sense that $c$ users and the miner could not increase their joint utility via any deviation \emph{when all other users bid truthfully}.
+However, in the first-price auction, the users may not report their real valuation, leading to a different Bayesian Nash equilibrium.

+In our Bayesian setting, we assume that users who do not conduct the collusion would bid according to the Bayesian Nash equilibrium to maximize their expected utility.
+We show in {Appendix~\ref{sss:aux:fpa}} that \emph{at a Bayesian Nash equilibrium}, a user and the miner could increase their joint utility via deviation, even if burning is allowed.
+Therefore, we state that the first-price auction is not even 1-SCP in our notion.

+Nevertheless, for TFMs that satisfy U-BNIC, assuming non-colluding users to bid truthfully or to bid as the Bayesian Nash equilibrium does not make a difference.